Hours and Contact Information

 Monday - Friday 8 am to 5 pm

 A scholarship is a financial gift made to a student on the basis of achievement and potential.
 Many scholarships are based on merit, however, some are based on other criteria or financial need.
 Scholarships do not have to be repaid.
 You should pursue scholarships!

 Scholarship funding is available for all types of students.
 The Resource page lists web link that allow you to search for scholarships.
 Additionally, the College is notified of other scholarships throughout the year and will post information about worthy scholarships.

 If you are a student of Lane, the top scholarship you want to begin in fall term is the Office of Student Access and Completion (OSAC).
 In winter term, apply for the Lane Community College Foundation scholarships.
-Each organization offers hundreds of scholarships.
-The LCC Foundation's donors offer more than $800,000 in scholarships this year just to students at Lane.
-OSAC's donors offer $16 million in scholarships to students statewide.
+Each organization offers hundreds of scholarships in one application.
+The LCC Foundation's donors are offering more than $1 million in scholarships this year just to students at Lane.
+OSAC's donors are offering $10 million in scholarships to students statewide.